Are you bilingual?

 Share the joy of our graduates.
 Help make it a day to remember.

 Commencement is one of the happiest days of the year on our campus and is at the core of what we do as a university community.

 Volunteers play a crucial role in the overall success of Commencement exercises.
-Staff, faculty (not participating in the procession), and alumni have the opportunity to lend their skills and talents to achieve a smooth and spectacular event while delivering the best possible guest experience.
-Volunteer assignment descriptions are provided below:
+Current and retired staff, faculty (not participating in the procession or stage party), and alumni have the opportunity to lend their skills and talents to achieve a smooth and spectacular event while delivering the best possible guest experience.

 Please email commencement AT_TOWSON for additional information about becoming an employee or alumni volunteer.